hectorcorrea/solr-for-newbies/tutorial.md

 </searchComponent
 ```

 Notice how by default it will use the `_text_` field for spellcheck.
 The `_text_` field would be a good field to use if we were populating it, but we aren't in our current configuration.
-Instead let's update this setting to use the `title` field instead.
+Instead let's update this setting to use the `title_txt_en` field instead.

-Once these changes have been made to the `solr_config.xml` we must reload our core for the changes to take effect:
+Once these changes have been made to the `solrconfig.xml` we must reload our core for the changes to take effect:

 ```
 $ curl 'http://localhost:8983/solr/admin/cores?action=RELOAD&core=bibdata'